Feedback on a musical creation in synergy with visual artists: reflections, strategies, achievements, lessons learned.

 The idea presented here would be to work separately on sound forms and colours and visual forms and colours, identifiable for their own sake, and then to assemble them in a joint composition.
 For example, visual artists and musicians could work together to create a conscious approach to compose together their personal concepts.
 As a result, the visitor/listener may find himself in a more sensitive human experience of the association between musical and visual art.

-For example, the Art tab of the catalogue presents musical works produced with artists.
+For example, the Art tab of the catalogue presents music produced in synergy with artists.

 1. Introduction : Hearing while watching